nnimar/Max-for-the-Visual-Arts/Max4VisualArts/README.txt

 *********************
 Intro

-Max for the Visual Arts is a self-learning tool and a repository for the Max patches made or used on the BA interaction design arts (IDA) and the MA interactive design communication (IDC) at the London College of Communication (University of the Arts London, United Kingdom)
+Max for the Visual Arts is a self-learning tool and a repository for the Max patches made or used on the BA interaction design arts (IDA) and the MA interactive design communication (IDC) at the London College of Communication (University of the Arts London, United Kingdom).

 There are two releases of the patch, the complete version (available on request to educators) and the GIT version (https://github.com/imi/Max-for-the-Visual-Arts).
 The GIT is a light version where the externals, java, media and the applications folders are not included (some links in the patches will not work but you should be able to find them easily).